 I have just returned from the 69th NECCC 2014 Annual Photography Conference held at U Mass Amherst.
-It was highly enjoyable for various reasons, but the most meaningful part of the conference for me started a while back.
-Towards the end of April 2014 I received a letter in an NECCC envelope sent by Ray Guillette, MD.
-I thought it was related to one of the programs I was preparing to present and opened it with some level of curiosity since Ray would not send program related letters.
-To my big surprise, Ray was telling me that NECCC at its last meeting then had “elected to award you the title of Master Member, MNEC.
+It was highly enjoyable for several reasons, but the most meaningful part of the conference for me started a while back.
+Towards the end of April 2014, I received a letter in an official NECCC envelope sent by Ray Guillette, MD.
+I thought it was related to one of the programs I was preparing to present and opened it with some level of curiosity since Ray would not send program-related letters.
+To my major surprise, Ray was telling me that NECCC at its last meeting then had “elected to award you the title of Master Member, MNEC.

-This was totally unexpected but much appreciated and I told so to Ray in an e-mail message.
+This was unexpected but much appreciated, and I told so to Ray in an e-mail message.
 I learned from his response that my friend Mike Di Stefano sponsored me and defended the nomination.
-I am honored to receive the title MNEC and would like to thank Mike, Ray, NECCC and everyone involved in making this decision.
+I am honored to receive the title MNEC and would like to thank Mike, Ray, NECCC, and everyone involved in making this decision.

-On Saturday evening at the dinner the people receiving the honor were called and recognized and then in the Fine Arts Center auditorium we were all taken to the back stage and then called by Ray on stage one at a time as he read the citation for each person.
-The image of the letter is in this post but the citation reads:
+On Saturday evening at the dinner, the people receiving the honor were called and recognized, and then in the Fine Arts Center auditorium, we were all taken to backstage and then called by Ray on stage one at a time as he read the citation for each person.
+The image of the letter is in this post, but the citation reads:

 This honor is awarded for your dedicated service to the Photographic Society of Rhode Island, and the Film Photographers Association as a lecturer, mentor, and educator, for your contributions to NECCC Conferences as a workshop leader and program presenter, for your publications in LensWork Magazine, and for your work in creating a ballet inspired by your flower photography.

 Thanks for the kind words and the recognition given to my work.